Gumeq/RottenBrains/README.md

 ## Overview

 RottenBrains is a vibrant social media website dedicated to movie and TV show reviews.
-Whether you're looking to share your thoughts on the latest blockbuster, find recommendations from friends, or dive deep into discussions about your favorite series, BingeBuddy is the place for you.
+Whether you're looking to share your thoughts on the latest blockbuster, find recommendations from friends, or dive deep into discussions about your favorite series, RottenBrains is the place for you.

 ![Home Page](public/assets/images/home_page_screen.png)
 ![Explore Page](public/assets/images/explore_page_screen.png)